microsoft/cromwell-output-reorganization/README.md

 # Cromwell Output Reorganization

-This repository is an example of WDl workflow for organizing outputs from [Cromwell](https://github.com/broadinstitute/cromwell/), specifically Cromwell On Azure.<br/>
+This repository is an example of WDL workflow for organizing outputs from [Cromwell](https://github.com/broadinstitute/cromwell/), specifically Cromwell On Azure.<br/>

 Learn more about using Azure for your Cromwell WDL workflows on our GitHub repo! - [Cromwell on Azure](https://github.com/microsoft/CromwellOnAzure).<br/>